volodymyrprokopyuk/kotlin-sdp/README.md

 [(usage)](src/test/kotlin/org/vld/sdp/creational/FactoryMethodTest.kt)<br/>
 **What**.
 Factory method defines an interface for creating a single object, but let subclasses decide which class to instantiate<br/>
 **How**. `FactoryMethod` interface provides a method for creating a single object.
-The client works only with the `FactoryMethod` and the `Product` interfaces.
+Client works only with the `FactoryMethod` and the `Product` interfaces.
 The concrete implementations of the `FactoryMethod` interface are singletons<br/>
 **Example**.
 The system depends on an `Article`=`Product` instances.
 The system uses `ArticleCreator`=`FactoryMethod`